 The university subsidizes Clipper Direct purchases for benefits eligible full-time faculty and staff who do not have a university parking permit.
-See the USF HR benefits website for more information.
+Visit the HR's Benefits website for more information.

 Visit the Office of Public Safety website for information about what to do in an emergency, or to report suspicious persons.

 Facilities Management provides a range of services including building and grounds maintenance.

 Other useful information and services

 USF Staff HandbookCollective Bargaining Agreements (for faculty and staff covered by a union)Rent and Relocation Reimbursement (for USFFA faculty/librarians)Professional DevelopmentCIT TrainingUniversity Ministry